Christian Rontini: Sangiovannese

-Azkals Development Team
+Azkals Development Club

-In October 2021, Rontini signed with the Azkals Development Team (ADT) of the Philippines Football League (PFL).
+In October 2021, Rontini signed with the Azkals Development Club (ADC) of the Philippines Football League (PFL).

 Madura United

 In July 2024, he was officially registered in Madura United squad for the 2024–25 Liga 1 season after playing at Persita Tangerang the previous season.

 International career

 Rontini was born in Italy to an Italian father and a Filipino mother, which made him eligible to represent either Italy or the Philippines at the international level.

 Philippines U-22

 Rontini was part of the Philippines U-22 squad that competed at the 2019 SEA Games on home soil.

 He was included in the 20-man squad for the 2021 SEA Games held in Vietnam.
 He scored his first goal for the Philippines in a 4–0 win against Timor Leste.

 Senior team

 In 2019, it was reported that Rontini received an invitation to train with the Philippines national team.

 He received his first call-up for the Philippines in a friendly match against China PR.
 He replaced Curt Dizon in the 86th minute of the match where the team lost 2–0.